 Lactobacillus acidophilus, one type of probiotic, is a form of bacteria that’s found naturally in your body, usually in your intestines and mouth.
 It produces vitamin K as well as lactase, the enzyme that breaks down lactose (the sugars in milk products).
 For this reason, probiotics are often recommended by doctors for lactose intolerance and other various digestive issues, and is used in milk to make it lactose-free.

-A study on kimchi in the Journal of Medicinal Food discovered other health benefits due to the fermentation process.
+A study on kimchi in the discovered other health benefits due to the fermentation process.
 These include antioxidant properties and positive effects on brain, skin, and immune system health.

 Goat meat hasn’t quite taken off in the United States.
 Expect that to change this year, as people discover the health benefits to this lean red meat.